Seven boys stand beside a covered truck at Kilmany Park Boys Home, Sale, Victoria, c. 1955, courtesy of .

 In August 1975 the Department called a meeting of agencies, which had established, or had shown interest in establishing family and children's services in the Gippsland area, particularly Sale.
 In 1976/77 the admission of boys to the Home by the Social Welfare Department continued to be phased down.
 At the same time a report Families and Children in Gippsland provided a context for a reappraisal of the role of Kilmany.

-The establishment of family group homes in Sale and Bairnsdale within the framework of the Families and Children in Gippsland was being actively considered by the Uniting Church.
+In this climate of change, the Uniting Church was actively considering the establishment of family group homes in Sale and Bairnsdale within the framework of the Families and Children in Gippsland report.
 By 1978 properties had been purchased in Sale and Bairnsdale for use as family group homes under the a new agency, Kilmany Family Care.

 Kilmany Park Farm Home for Boys closed in 1978.

-In 2005, the building was turned into 'bed and breakfast' accommodation.
+In 2005, the building was turned into ‘bed and breakfast’ accommodation, and by 2020 it was being used as an events venue.